Leandro N. Alem: Legacy

-He is considered an unshakable champion of freedom and democracy; an emblem of Argentine democracy and founder of the first modern democratic party, whose freedom and equality are its basic and unshakable pillars.
-A dreamer who left everything to bet on the political struggle.
+He is considered an unshakable champion of freedom and democracy; an emblem of Argentine democracy and founder of the first modern democratic party, whose basic and unshakable pillars are freedom and equality.
+Alem has been hailed as a dreamer who left everything to bet on the political struggle.

 There are two cities called Leandro N. Alem in Argentina, one in the province of Misiones and another one in the north-west of Buenos Aires (with the same name as the partido where it belongs).
 There is also a small town in San Luis with this name.

 Parque Alem, one of two large parks in Rosario, Santa Fe, is named after Alem, and has a heroic statue of him, trying to bend a quebracho log, representing the motto of the Radical Civic Union, Se quiebra pero no se dobla ("It breaks but it does not bend", an expression of commitment to principles).
 The sculptor was Guillermo Gianninazzi.